Neighborhood Tree Disputes

 of damage is irrelevant; thus it did not matter that the tree falling was an ‘act of God’.
 Importantly, the Chalkers had previously raised concerns about the tree with their neighbours.
 Thus, the Tribunal found the statutory elements were fulfilled: there was serious damage to the Chalker’s property; the Chalkers were adjoining landowners to their neighbours, and they had attempted to resolve the matter neighbour to neighbour.

 Does NDDFTA apply?

 keeper’ is the registered owner of the land the tree is situated on.
-A tree will be a tree-keeper’s responsibility if it is ‘wholly or mainly situated on
+A tree will be a time-keeper’s responsibility if it is ‘wholly or mainly situated on

-At common law there is a right to self-help or abatement that allows a neighbour to remove overhanging branches and roots on their side of the boundary line.
+In common law, there is a right to self-help or abatement that allows a neighbour to remove overhanging branches and roots on their side of the boundary line.
 This is not recommended as it can result in trespass and care must be taken to comply with vegetation protection orders.

 Written notice to remove overhanging branches